Skip to main content

 • you’re staying in a hostel or refuge

-Even if you’re not classed as homeless, you could get priority on social housing lists.
+Even if you’re not homeless, you could get priority on social housing waiting lists.
+Social housing is rented out by councils and housing associations.

-Check our guidance on applying for social housing
+Check our advice on applying for social housing.

 If you already rent from the council or a housing association, you could: